adosia/adosia-iot/adosia_phoenix/README.md

-# Setting iot_prefix for Adosia IO Boards
+# iot_prefix value to set by Adosia IO Board

  - SPACE (or no IO board) => update iot_prefix on line 7 to **space_v2-2_fwv**